jwinter/jwinter.github.com/blog-builder/source/_posts/2014-10-31-code-review-jwinter-style.md

 1. Ask before I add commits to their pull request.
 If I don't get a response quickly, I'll generally just put some sample code into my comments to show what I'm suggesting.
 1. Provide performance specifics.
 When I think the code is too slow, instead of just saying something like "This looks too slow", I'll try to provide specific numbers or offer help in profiling.
 1. OFFER HELP!
 I'll offer to pair on something during or after a review.
 1. When I do think the code needs reworking, I either provide a specific way to improve the code or have one in mind.
-I won't always suggest a specific change because that often narrows the author's thinking on how to make an improvement.
+I won't always offer the change I have in mind because that sometimes narrows the author's thinking on how to make an improvement.

 So here are the actual steps I go through.